Nepetalactone/YAWOL/README.md

 # YAWOL
-Yet Another Wake On LAN
+Yet Another Wake On LAN tool

 ## Usage
 Executing it without arguments gives a list of the possible arguments